Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 Though this is only an upper bound analysis, our numerical experiments later on confirm the improvement in estimation accuracy.
-In particular, we will see that the regularization parameter $\lambda$ chosen by cross-validation is smaller for modular regression than the Lasso.
-Intuitively, the reduction in the noise $\text{Var}(\epsilon_j^\text{mod})$ allows cross-validation to choose a different $\lambda$ than for the Lasso.
+In particular, we will see that the regularization parameter $\lambda$ chosen by cross-validation is smaller in modular regression.
+Intuitively, the reduction in $\text{Var}(\epsilon_j^\text{mod})$ allows cross-validation to choose a smaller $\lambda$ than for the Lasso.

+Interested readers may wonder whether the modular idea can be leveraged to construct more efficient confidence intervals following the `debiasing' Lasso ideas~\citep{zhang2014confidence,javanmard2014confidence,van2014asymptotically}.
+While this may be feasible\footnote{Note the `modular' structure in the debiased estimator $\hat\beta^{\rm debias} = \hat\beta +\hat\Theta (X^\top Y-X^\top X\hat\beta)/n$, where $\hat\beta$ is the Lasso estimator, and $\hat\Theta$ is the estimated precision matrix.
+A natural and heuristic idea is to apply modular regression to improve the estimation of $X^\top Y$ and $\hat\beta$.}, this problem warrants a careful and rigorous investigation that is beyond the scope of this work.
+In addition, structure learning (which we introduce in the next part) may lead to irregular estimators that deserve extra care.
+In the current paper, we mainly focus on the estimation and prediction aspects, and leave this point for future work.